bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HollowSleeperPurposeOfUsed_24bWI7gefEm81rwgNZrJim/Documentation.md

-What's the purpose of the hollow sleeper?
-Eg. cable trenching, protection of turnout mechanism
+Purpose of the hollow sleeper eg. cable trenching, protection of turnout mechanism